rsporsche/DepCopy/README.md

 ## What is planned
 - status arg that will print versions of various core libraries, like: glibc, x/wayland, gtk/qt...
 - when source library is not found, write error message in the end specifying what libraries are missing
-- copy mode argument:
-	- interactive
-	- replace all
-	- do not copy existing
 - option for not copying library and its dependencies (entering filename of .so, or level)
 - copy symlinks with their source files while keeping absolute path of both